scls-cs/camp/loop/list.md

 print(addAll(l)) #should get 21
 ```

-4. Modify the while loop from the third question so that it only adds up numbers that are odd.
+4. Modify the for loop from the third question so that it only adds up numbers that are odd.

 ```{code-cell} python3
 def addAll(x):